devon-wolf/portfolio/README.md

 The color scheme was designed using [Coolors](https://coolors.co/).

+Resume design and embed were done using [Canva](https://www.canva.com).

 ## Licenses

 While the code found in this repository is free to use and modify if the mood strikes you (subject to the [GPL](./LICENSE)), some of the design resources are also goverened by their own licenses, which can be found at the links above.